Achondroplastic base of skull abnormalities

 As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the skull vault, brain and cord grow normally whereas the skull base remains small.

 As a result of this size discrepancy, there is stenosis of the foramen magnum, often with basilar invagination.
-Compression of the medulla may result in quadriparesis, sleep apnoea, and even sudden death.
+Compression of the medulla may result in quadriparesis, sleep apnea, and even sudden death.
 Interruption to normal cerebrospinal fluid (CSF) flow can lead to hydrocephalus.

 small/non-existent cisterna magna